vishakvinod/PgBackRest/README.md

-# GearSorting App- Postgres DB
+# Backup and Restore- Postgres DB

 Custom docker image of a postgres db to enable continuous backup and restore of database.<br/>
 To achieve the following we have used the following: